aculab-com/aculabcall-notification-example/README.md

 ### Android

-if android has problems to connect to the [AculabCall-notification-server](https://github.com/aculab-com/AculabCall-notification-server) e.g. throws [TypeError: Network request failed] when registering user (fetch function) and iOS works, run:
+If android has problems to connect to the [AculabCall-notification-server](https://github.com/aculab-com/AculabCall-notification-server) e.g. throws [TypeError: Network request failed] when registering user (fetch function) and iOS works, make sure that [android debug bridge (adb)](https://developer.android.com/studio/command-line/adb) can reach the server's port by running the following command from the app's root folder:

 adb reverse tcp:serverPort tcp:serverPort
 for example if you server runs on port 3500, run: